-For the purposes of this part of ISO/IEC24754, the following terms and definitions apply.
+For the purposes of this document, the terms and definitions given in ISO/IEC 24754-1 and the following apply.

 3.1 stylesheet

 An external style and layout specification expressing properties of document rendering.
 Any expression language can be used and no particular language is presumed by this Technical Report.